-This homemade Tahini Paste is super easy to make using just 2 ingredients.
-It is much economical and way better than the store-bought one.
-Make a big batch and refrigerate it for up to a month or freeze for 3-4 months.
+This Easy Homemade Tahini Paste (Tahina) is made using just 2 ingredients.
+It is much more economical and way better than the store-bought one.
+Make a big batch and refrigerate it for up to a month or freeze for 3-4 months (vegan, gluten-free).

 Just like this paste, I also make a few other pastes at home that are super easy, very economical, and much better than the store-bought ones.
 Here are some of my favorites – Thai Green Curry Paste, Asian Red Chili Paste, and Golden Paste.